Jtachan/PyBaseExtended/docs/index.md

-# Python Base Extension
+# Python Backport

-`pybase-ext` allows using its modules just as the original ones, with the only difference at the import.
+_Python Backport_ allows using its modules just as the original ones, with the only difference at the import.
+Any backported (or experimental) functionality can be imported with the module `py_back`.

 ```python
 from py_back import enum